-Every December we ask event planners and event professionals what their outlook is for the event industry in the coming year.
+Every December (or so) we ask event planners and event professionals what their outlook is for the event industry in the coming year.
 This year, we posed three big questions to our audience, and here is how 420 event planners and professionals responded:

 Do you anticipate revenues to be higher, lower or about the same in 2015?

 79% of event planners responded that they anticipate event revenues will be higher in 2015, as opposed to 3% who think they will be lower and 18% who think they will stay about the same as 2014.

 Overall, many event planners have seen positive growth in revenues over the last 2 years, and with the U.S. economy picking up steam, they anticipate 2015 to be another healthy year of revenue growth for the events industry.
 And even overseas event markets in Europe and Australia see positive revenue developments coming in 2015.

 Do you anticipate event budgets to be larger, smaller or about the same in 2015?

 The response: Either larger or about the same

 Event budgets have been growing since the Great Recession (when they bottomed out), and event planners and professionals are anticipating another year of event budgets that are either a bit larger or the same as the previous year.
 That’s the good news.

 The bad news?
 Well, it isn’t exactly bad, but it does pose challenges for event planners.
 One thing we heard loud and clear from our respondents was that event clients expect a lot more for their money now.
 This is probably a result of event planners, event venues and event vendors providing discounts and lots of value-adds during the recession to capture as much business as possible.
 And clients have become accustomed to this climate of added value and now for them it is business as usual.

 So while event budgets may be growing somewhat, the value that clients expect from their budgets is growing even faster.
 This is requiring event professionals to get creative with budgeting and delivering unique solutions for clients who have become more demanding over the last few years.